virtualagc/virtualagc/DrawingTree/README.txt

    	cut-and-pasted (from SeaMonkey Composer) into a LibreOffice Calc, with the column headers removed.
-   2. The data is sorted, as mentioned above, with the primary key being column B and the sixth key being column F.
+   2. The data is sorted, as mentioned above, with the primary key being column B and the fifth key being column F.
    3. For data cut-and-pasted from the existing HTML indices, column A will be a hyperlink, whereas we wish it instead to be just the hyperlink's URL.
 This can be accomplished by: